DeustoTech/IDR-IIsim/README.md

 As a result of the execution, the tool will print the results in the console and will generate the model diagrams in the method folders.
 The diagrams will be saved as `model.png`.

+### 2.1 Entry point - workflow

+This flowchart illustrates the execution process of setup.py in a Python-based application, detailing its interactions with key components and steps involved in configuring, validating, and running models.
+Key Steps:

+1. *Star*t: Execution begins with setup.py.
+2. *Call main()*: The main function initializes the setup process.
+3. *Initialization (init())*: Sets up the environment and pre-requisites for execution.
+4. *Load Configuration*: Reads the config.yaml file to fetch configuration data using config.py.
+5. *Validate Schema*: Validates the configuration and .yaml files using schema.py to ensure correctness.
+6. *Scan Industry Directory*: Scans the industry/ directory for model files.
+7. *Discover and Register Models*: Discovers available models and registers them using models_dict.py.
+8. *Generate Execution Queue*: Creates an execution order for models using execution.py.
+9. *Execute Models*: Runs the model calculations using model.py.
+10. *Log Results*: Logs the results or any errors using logger.py.
+11. *End Execution*: Marks the completion of the execution process.

 ## Next steps
 - [x] Add funtion to dinamiclly generate the model script.